stjudecloud/ngsderive/README.md

   </p>
 </p>

-> Notice: `ngsderive` is a forensic analysis tool useful in backwards computing information
+> Notice: `ngsderive` is largely a forensic analysis tool useful in backwards computing information
 > from next-generation sequencing data.
-Notably, results are provided as a 'best guess' —
+Notably, most results are provided as a 'best guess' —
 > the tool does not claim 100% accuracy and results should be considered with that understanding.
+> An exception would be the `junction-annotation` tool which analyzes more concrete evidence than the other tools.

 ## 🎨 Features